top of page

 Wooseok Kim

-Wooseok studied industrial design and computer science at KAIST and is currently attending a master's program.
-He is interested in discovering new empirical problems brought by new technologies.
-His current research concerns how users can engage in voice conversations without speaking directly in online communication.
+Wooseok obtained his Master's degree in 2023, having studied industrial design and computer science at KAIST.
+His research involved discovering new empirical problems arising from emerging technologies.
+Specifically, he focused on how users can engage in voice conversations without speaking directly in online communication.
+Currently, he is active in the industry as a UI/UX design expert.

 Jonghak Choi

-Jonghak Choi began his course of Masters degree since 2021.
-He studies discovering and applying design value from theoretical concepts related to organizational behavior to designing the user experience.
-Hoping to become a creative designer who presents attentive content to fit the objective, his interest is in gaining experience in various fields and trying new approaches.
+Jonghak Choi graduated with his Master's degree in 2023.
+He has studied the discovery and application of design value from theoretical concepts related to organizational behavior in user experience design.
+Aspiring to become a creative designer who delivers attentive content tailored to specific objectives, he is interested in gaining experience in various fields and experimenting with new approaches.

 _edited.png)